qudratyunusov/qudratyunusov/FAQ.md

-#### What is RPCS3?
+#### What is RPCS3 and where can I get it?
-RPCS3 is an open-source Sony PlayStation 3 emulator for Windows written in C++.
+* RPCS3 is an open-source Sony PlayStation 3 emulator for Windows and Linux written in C++.
 It currently runs only small homebrew applications.
-The source code for RPCS3 is hosted at: https://github.com/DHrpcs3/rpcs3/
+The source code for RPCS3 is hosted at [GitHub](https://github.com/DHrpcs3/rpcs3/).
+There won't be [official releases](https://github.com/DHrpcs3/rpcs3/releases) for some time, but in the meantime you can grab the lastest compiled revisions at [EmuNewz](http://www.emunewz.net/forum/forumdisplay.php?fid=199).

-#### Where can I get it?
-There is more than one place to download RPCS3 builds.
-We recommend getting it at: https://github.com/DHrpcs3/rpcs3/releases

-#### What do I need to run it?
+#### What are the hardware requirements I need to run it?
-The requirements for running RPCS3 are still not fully known and may change a lot in its current development stage.
-The absolute minimum requirements for running the program are a modern CPU that supports SSE and a OpenGL 3.3 compatible graphics card.
+* The requirements for running RPCS3 are still not fully known and may change a lot in its current development stage.
+The absolute minimum requirements for running the program are 64-bit OS, a modern CPU that supports SSE2 (and SSE4 for the recompiler) and a OpenGL 3.3 compatible graphics card (integrated GPUs such as the *Intel HD Graphics* series are known to have problems).

-#### Why doesn't RPCS3 support commercial games?
-Will it support them in the future?
+#### Does RPCS3 support commercial games?
+When will it support them?
+* **No**.
 RPCS3 cannot run commercial games yet because it's in an early stage of development.
 A lot of features required to run commercial games still have not been implemented.
-Commercial games will be supported when the hardware emulation is accurate enough to run them.
+Commercial games will be supported when the hardware/firmware emulation is accurate enough to run them.
+It all depends on the amount of developers working on this project, their skills, and free time, etc. so ignore any estimates and guesses you find out there.

 #### Will RPCS3 be ported to platform X?
+Will it include feature Y?
-As long as this platform is powerful enough to emulate the PlayStation 3, then it is very likely.
+* As long as the platform is powerful enough to emulate the PlayStation 3, probably yes.
 However, at the moment we only target Windows and Linux.

-#### Will RPCS3 include feature X?
-If that feature is feasible and requested by enough people, we will probably agree and implement it.
-However, for now, we consider the emulator itself our biggest priority rather than all the other secondary features (language selector, higher rendering resolutions, PlayStation Move support, etc.).
+The same applies to features, if they are reasonable and requested by enough people, we will probably agree and implement it.
+However, for now, we consider the emulator itself our biggest priority rather than all the other secondary features (multiple languages, higher rendering resolutions, PlayStation Move support, etc.).

-#### How many time will you need until RPCS3 boots a commercial game successfully?
-You can safely ignore any estimation you find on the Internet: There is no accurate answer for this.
-It all depends on the amount of developers working on this project, their skills, and free time among many other parameters.